bips-hb/bsscomparison/README.txt

     options(timeout=1000)).

-    V.: Generate all plots for the results of Chapter III (time limits) (NOTE: you can run this script without running Chapter III based on the raw results in ./results.
+    V.: Generate all plots for the results of Chapter III (time limits) (Figure 11 of the paper and Figures 30-57 of the appendix) (NOTE: you can run this script without running Chapter III based on the raw results in ./results.
 However, you will need to download the results of the medium- and high-dimensional settings to genrate all certification plots of the appendix, i.e. figures 30-56)

-    VI.: Simulation for Stability Selection and BIC, mBIC2 and HQC This is omitted by default because of its long running time.
-You have to change "runCriteriaSimu <- FALSE" to "runCriteriaSimu <- TRUE" in "masterscript.R" to run these simulations.
-    Please see also the default parameter values in the corresponding chapter (they correspond to Figure 9 in the paper).

-    VII.: Plot the results of Stability Selection, BIC, mBIC2 and HQC The default setting is a high-dimensional block structure with correlation rho = 0.7 and consecutive ("adjacent") non-zero betas.
+    VII.: Plot the results of Stability Selection, BIC, mBIC2 and HQC (Figure 9 of the paper and Figures 58-81 of the appendix)

-    These values correspond to Figure 9 in the paper and will generate a figure named "Figure_09".
-If you change the parameter values in chapter VI it will generate a different figures an name it
+    VI.: Simulation for Stability Selection and BIC, mBIC2 and HQC with option of perfoming only an example simualtion.xs Please see also the default parameter values in the corresponding chapter.

 PLOTS/FIGURES: